tqsd/photon_weave/JOSS2024/paper.md

 - When states are joined, these containers store references to the `Envelope`, `CompositeEnvelope`, or both.
 This allows each container to understand its place within a larger product space and how it is tensorized.

 ### Envelopes
 Photon Weave places a particular emphasis on the `Envelope` concept.
-An `Envelope` represents a pulse of light, where all photons are indistinguishable and share the same polarization, representing the $`\mathcal{F}\otimes\mathcal{P}`$ space.
+An `Envelope` represents a pulse of light, where all photons are indistinguishable and share the same polarization, representing the $\mathcal{F}\otimes\mathcal{P}$ space.
 Initially, when the spaces are separable, their states are stored in the respective `Fock` and `Polarization` containers.
 In addition to the states, an `Envelope` holds important metadata such as wavelength and temporal profile.

 ### Composite Envelopes